 Because study abroad programs vary widely in quality, focus and content, it is imperative that students consult with the department of French and Francophone Studies faculty as they choose their program.
-Students have participated in programs in Paris: CUPA (direct enrollment in the French university system), CIEE's Critical Studies Program, and IFE (Internships in Francophone Europe).
-Outside of Paris, many Macalester students study in Montpellier (University of Minnesota) and Strasbourg (Syracuse University).
-In Africa, students have chosen programs in Senegal (Minnesota Studies in Development and CIEE), Cameroon (Dickinson College), and Madagascar and Morocco with the School for International Training (SIT) For a list of recommended programs, consult the International Center website: http: //www.macalester.edu/internationalcenter/.
+The following programs are recommended by the French and Francophone Studies Department for majors and minors.
+Center for University Programs Abroad (CUPA), Internships in Francophone Europe (IFE) in Paris, Strasbourg, Bruxelles, Institute for the International Education of Students (IES) in Nantes, France and Minnesota Studies in Development (University of Minnesota) in Senegal.
+For a list of all programs, consult the International Center website: http: //www.macalester.edu/internationalcenter/.

 The French House

 The French House is the center of the department of French and Francophone Studies' social and cultural activities.
 Students have the opportunity to live in the Macalester French House where residents benefit from daily conversation and interaction with native French graduate assistants and other students of French (both to improve oral proficiency in French and to develop increased understanding of culture and society in France and other French-speaking countries).
 The residents of the French House commit to speak only French while in the house, and to participate in department activities.